 Before making any purchase, you generally want to compare different products that interest you and weigh up their pros and cons.
-In the case of tyres, you can do this using the performance criteria on the EU tyre label: rolling resistance, wet grip and external rolling noise.
+In the case of tyres, you can do this using the performance criteria on the EU tyre label: rolling resistance, wet grip and external road noise.
 Find out how to read the label and which factors to take into account before making a decision.
+It is easy!

 Rolling resistance and fuel efficiency

-Rolling resistance is the first criteria on the tyre label.
+On the tyre label, rolling resistance is used to indicate fuel efficiency.
 The higher the rolling resistance, the more energy a tyre will need to consume to roll.
 If you want to save fuel, you should buy tyres with a low rolling resistance.

 On the EU tyre label, rolling resistance is rated on a scale from A to G, A being the lowest and G the highest.
 There is a significant difference in terms of fuel consumption between A-rated tyres and G-rated tyres.
 On average, with an A-rated tyre, your car will do an extra 4.7 mpg, leading to an annual saving of 80 litres of fuel, or around £175 if you drive 10,000 miles per year.